-The Limestone Coast − strung out along southeastern South Australia between the flat, olive span of the lower Murray River and the Victorian border − is a curiously engaging place.
+The Limestone Coast − strung out along southeastern SA between the flat, olive span of the lower Murray River and the Victorian border − is a curiously engaging place.
 On the highways you can blow across these flatlands in under a day, no sweat – but around here the delight is in the detail.
 Detour off-road to check out the area's lagoons, surf beaches and sequestered bays.
 Also on offer are wine regions, photogenic fishing ports and snoozy agricultural towns.
-And what's below the road is even more amazing: a bizarre subterranean landscape of limestone caves, sinkholes and bottomless crater lakes – a broad, formerly volcanic area that's known as the Kanawinka Geopark.
+And what's below the road is even more amazing: a bizarre subterranean landscape of limestone caves, sinkholes and crater lakes – a broad, formerly volcanic area that's known as the Kanawinka Geopark.

 Heading southeast, trace the Limestone Coast through the sea-salty Coorong (Ngarrindjeri country), past beachy holiday towns to Mount Gambier, SA's second city (Buandig tribal lands).
-And, if you haven't already overdosed on wine in SA, the Coonawarra wine region is here too.
+And if you haven't already overdosed on wine in SA, the Coonawarra wine region is here too.